telematics-lab/IoD_Sim/docs/leo-nr-json-guide.md

 For specific models, there might be additional more specific attributes available, for which reference is made to the ns-3 and 5g-lena documentation.

-### `bands[i].channelConditionAttributes`
+### `channels[i].channelConditionAttributes`
-**Description:** Channel condition attributes for the specified band.
+**Description:** Channel condition attributes for the specified channel.
 Each channel condition attribute is defined by an object specifying the attribute name and value.

 Also in this case, the available attributes depend on the selected channel condition model.